 14. Monkasel Submarine

 The Monkasel is a Russian Submarine that saw service in the Indonesian navy shortly after Indonesian independence.
 After being decommissioned the submarine was turned into a tourist attraction.
 The Monkasel now rests in the heart of Surabaya on Pemuda Street near the bank of the Kalimas river.
 You can still enter the submarine and take a tour of the interior.
-It costs Rp 20,000 per person to visit the submarine.
+It costs around Rp15,000-20,000 per person to visit the submarine.

 15. Klenteng Sanggar Agung